pogyomo/paragon/doc/spec.md

 ### bankof

-The `bankof` function take a identifier and return the bank number where the identifier is defined.
-If passed value is not identifier, cause error.
+The `bankof` function take a symbol and return the bank number where the symbol is defined.
+If passed value is not a symbol, cause error.

 ```
     .bank 0